-A Team of Technical Experts (TTE) was organised to analyse South Africa's first BUR.
+A Team of Technical Experts (TTE) was organized to analyse South Africa's first BUR.
 The TTE was composed of six experts, and three members from the UNFCCC Secretariat provided administrative support to the TTE.
-The six experts are members nominated to the UNFCCC roster of experts and have successfully completed the training programme run by the Consultative Group of Experts (CGE).
-The members of the TTE did not work nor were involved in the development of South Africa's first BUR.
-The team was co-lead by two members of the TTE: one from an Annex I Party and another from a non-Annex I Party.
+The six experts are members nominated to the UNFCCC Roster of Experts and have successfully completed the training programme run by the Consultative Group of Experts.
+The members of the TTE were not involved in developing South Africa's first BUR.
+The team was co-led by two members of the TTE: one from an Annex I Party and another from a non-Annex I Party.

-The members of the review team were obliged not to act as representatives of their respective nations, in order to comply with the objective of conducting in a manner that is non-intrusive, non-punitive and respectful of national sovereignty in accordance to the objective of modalities and guidelines of the ICA process.
+The members of the review team were obliged not to act as representatives of their respective nations.
+This was to ensure that they acted in a manner that was non-intrusive, non-punitive and respectful of national sovereignty, in accordance with the objective of modalities and guidelines of the ICA process.

-During the technical analysis of the BUR, the TTE identified the extent to which the BUR included the key elements of information required, identified constraints and gaps, and related financial, technical and capacity-building needs.
+During the technical analysis of the BUR, the TTE identified the extent to which the BUR included the key elements of information required, and identified constraints and gaps, and related financial, technical and capacity-building needs.
 The results of the analysis were provided in a summary report.
-The summary report was then reviewed, commented on and approved by the Party responsible for the BUR.
+The summary report was reviewed, commented on and approved by the Party responsible for the BUR.